-Prerequisites: MTT116 and reading proficiency Quality Assurance teaches different types of part inspections.
-This class will utilize the coordinate measuring machine, surface plate, height gages, and optical comparator to set up and lay out parts for the final inspection process.
-All measurements and layouts will be compared to precision part blueprints.
-(F) Prerequisites: CIM155 and reading proficiency Advanced CNC Programming teaches different types of conversational programming such as H.A.A.S.
+Prerequisites: CIM155 and reading proficiency Advanced CNC Programming teaches different types of conversational programming such as H.A.A.S.
 Intuitive programming for both CNC turning centers and CNC machining centers, and Mazatrol programming.
 Students will perform tooling selections, part setups, and program the machine tool to produce a finished part.
 (F)

-CIM235 Computer Integrated Manufacturing 3
+CIM235 Computer Integrated Manufacturing3